 Three semesters of practicum are offered as electives to help students gain clinical training experience under the supervision of a Board Certified Behavior Analyst.
-The practicum experience also helps to facilitate students' interest of meeting requirements for certification with the BACB.
-Students will work closely with a clinical training coordinator to identify and secure a practicum placement.
+Students will work closely with the program administrator to identify and secure a practicum placement.
 Students will be provided with a list of approved practicum sites, and they will submit a rank order of training sites that they are interested attending.
 Students may also identify possible practicum sites for review and approval for a practicum placement.
 The clinical training coordinator will contact the site and determine what types of support and supervision will be needed and secure affiliation agreements with the practicum site.
 In order to be approved to begin practicum training, students will be required to interview with the site of interest and receive a formal invitation to receive supervised training (as per the agreed upon affiliation agreement) at the site.
-The student must complete all prerequisite didactic coursework satisfactorily.
+The student must successfully complete all prerequisite coursework.
 In addition, students will execute a supervision agreement with both their onsite supervisor and their faculty supervisor before starting to accrue experience hours.
 Lastly, students will need to successfully complete NSU's HIPAA training and receive background screening clearance.
-During clinical training, students will complete 20 hours per week in the first semester and 25 hours per week in the second and third semesters to meet the requirements.
-When applying to take the certification exam, students will need to submit their transcripts to the BACB as proof of supervised experience along with the Experience Verification Form signed by their supervisor.
-Students may choose to pursue independent fieldwork and supervision privately through their place of employment or through contracting with a local BCBA.
-If a student chooses this option, the student will coordinate his or her own experience outside the university.
+Students will complete 25 hours per week of clinical training during practicum.
+Students may choose to complete supervision privately through their place of employment or through contracting with a local BCBA.
+If a student chooses this option, the student will coordinate his or her own experience independent of the university.
 For more information regarding specific requirements for certification please consult the BACB at www.bacb.com.

-Some states may require more practicum hours than required by Nova Southeastern University for licensure/certification.
-Students wishing to meet their respective state requirements for practicum may increase experience and supervision hours during the regular scheduled practicum or add additional practicum courses to meet state requirements.

-It is the student's responsibility to check your respective state or local statutes and requirements for supervised practicum experiences in your selected discipline.
+Some states may mandate additional hours than required by Nova Southeastern University for licensure.
+Students wishing to meet their respective state training requirements may increase clinical training hours (no more than 130 per month) during the regularly scheduled practicum course.
+It is the student's responsibility to review and understand respective state or local statutes and requirements for supervised practicum experiences in their selected discipline.